vfscalfani/rdkit/Docs/Book/Cookbook_v2.rst

 If you have suggestions for how to improve the Cookbook v2 and/or examples you would like included, please contribute directly in the source document (the .rst file).
 The Index ID# is simply a way to track entries, new additions are sequentially numbered.
-Alternatively, you can also send Cookbook revision and and addition requests to the mailing list:
+Alternatively, you can also send Cookbook revisions and addition requests to the mailing list:
 <rdkit-discuss@lists.sourceforge.net> (you will need to subscribe first).

 Drawing Molecules (in a Jupyter Environment)